dwaite/connect/openid-connect-4-identity-assurance/predefined_values.md

 * Identifier: driving_permit
 * Definition: Offical document permitting an individual to operate motorized vehicles.
 In the absence of a formal identity document, a driver's license may be accepted in many countries for identity verification.

+* Identitfier: utility_bill
+* Definition: Bill issued by a utility company.

+* Identifier: de_idcard_foreigners
+* Definition: ID Card issued by the German government to foreign nationals.

+* Identifier: de_emergency_idcard
+* Definition: ID Card issued by the German government to foreign nationals as passports replacement

+* Identifier: de_erp
+* Definition: Electronic Resident Permit issued by the German government to foreign nationals

+* Identifier: de_erp_replacement_idcard
+* Definition: Electronic Resident Permit issued by the German government to foreign nationals as replacement for another identity document
+*
+* Identifier: de_idcard_refugees
+* Definition: ID Card issued by the German government to refugees as passports replacement

+* Identifier: de_idcard_apatrids
+* Defintion: ID Card issued by the German government to apatrids as passports replacement

+* Identifier: de_certificate_of_suspension_of_deportation
+* Definition: identity document issued to refugees in case of suspension of deportation that are marked as "id card replacement"

+* Identifier: de_permission_to_reside
+* Definition: permission to reside issued by the German governed to foreign nationals appliying for asylum

+* Identifier: de_replacement_idcard
+* Defintion: ID Card replacement document issued by the German government to foreign nationals (see Act on the Residence, Economic Activity and Integration of Foreigners in the Federal Territory, Residence Act, Appendix D1 ID Card replacement according to § 48 Abs.
+2 i.V.m. § 78a Abs.
+4)

 ## Verification Methods {#predefined_values_vm}

 This section defines identity doccument identifiers for use with this specification.